 A nurse administrator must stay current with the complex legal standards that govern compliance and ethics.
 To perform effectively in this position, you must be highly organized and detail oriented.
 Typically, a nurse administrator needs a master’s degree or postgraduate work as well as licensure in the state of residence.
 You may work in a variety of medical facilities, ranging from hospitals to long-term care facilities and nursing homes.

-Working in forensics nursing is an interesting career.
+Working in forensic nursing is an interesting career.
 A forensic nurse steps in after a crime has been committed, but the specific area of specialization impacts the nature of the work.
 Those who specialize in death investigations may work with a medical examiner or as a coroner.
 Forensic nurses gather evidence after a death to determine the cause of death and collect any evidence on the body.
 Additionally, these nurses interact directly with the family members of a deceased individual.
 In other cases, you may work with victims of a crime and collect evidence from their body.
 For example, you may gather evidence of a crime after a rape or sexual assault has been committed and treat the victim of the crime.

 A forensic nurse often works to help solve crimes.
 They also may find work within a prison or correctional facility, creating a plan of care.
 The exact nature of the work varies, depending upon the job.
 In most cases, requirements include an undergraduate degree in nursing, a license to practice in the state of residence, and specialized training and certification in forensic nursing.
 The sub-specialization area affects certification.
 Forensic nurses find employment with law enforcement on the local, state, or federal level.